bahrus/be-calculating/README.md

 </form>
 ```

-If you prefer some other emoji or (shorter? name), look to [this file](https://github.com/bahrus/be-calculating/blob/baseline/%F0%9F%A7%AE.js) to see how easy it is to take ownership of your own name.
+If you prefer some other emoji or (shorter?) name, look to [this file](https://github.com/bahrus/be-calculating/blob/baseline/%F0%9F%A7%AE.js) to see how easy it is to take ownership of your own name.

 So everywhere you see 🧮 below, please map this hieroglyph in your mind to the expression "be calculating".